Captain Steve "Rapier" Naylor, Red 3, was sitting at the bar, a

 bomber had fired dual missiles, and he locked sensors on the rapidly

 closing missiles.
 As soon as they had closed to 200 meters, Rapier

-fired chaff and watched the missiles explode harmlessly behind.
+triggered a burst of chaff and watched the missiles explode harmlessly behind his craft.

 Now to deal with the TIE that had closed to 1 km while he had played